wallstersson/ukth-appinn-containerapps-orderapi/solution1.md

 The solution instructions includes examples of both Bash and Powershell.
 For managing Azure resources there are examples provided for both Azure CLI and Azure PowerShell.

-If you are running locally on your machine but still want to have a similar developer experience as Codespaces, it is possbile to use the dev container in VS Code.
-This is done by installing an extension, you can find instructions for how to install and use the `extension` here - [https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 ### Fork the repository
 1. Log in to [GitHub](https://github.com) with your GitHub account
 2. Fork this repo by selecting the *Fork* menu in the GitHub top right corner